Home

 Addiction is similar to other diseases, such as heart disease.
 Both disrupt the normal, healthy functioning of the underlying organ, have serious harmful consequences, are preventable, treatable, and if left untreated, can last a lifetime."

-So therein, lies the answer to the question, why is alcoholism a disease.
+So therein, lies the answer to the question of, why is alcoholism a disease.
 When you look at the process that is occurring in the brain, it seems pretty clear that the alcoholism disease concept is accurate.

 However, if you don't like the word disease, perhaps you could think of it as a disorder or malfunctioning.
-In simpler terms, alcoholism, and addiction in general, are the result of some type of imbalance, malfunction or deficiency of crucial neurotransmitters in the brain.
+In simpler terms, alcoholism and addiction in general, are the result of some type of imbalance or deficiency of crucial neurotransmitters in the brain.

-Understanding that alcoholism is a disease is important for removing the social and moral stigma that is attached to addiction and often undermines the alcoholics willingness to acknowledge their problem and seek the help they need.
+Understanding why alcoholism is a disease or a disorder is important for removing the social and moral stigma that is attached to addiction and often undermines the alcoholics willingness to acknowledge their problem and seek the help they need.

 Although initially the decision to use alcohol or drugs is a choice, once addiction develops, the users ability to maintain self-control and make good choices is impaired, because brain function has been altered and disrupted.
 Studies on the brains of addicted individuals indicate there are changes in the areas of the brain that regulate behavior, decision making, judgment, memory and learning.